- 4 day in-person training (totaling 21 CE**)

 Please be mindful of wearing strong fragrances, as others may have a sensitivity to them.
 We burn wood for heat so if you have an adversity to fire please let us know.

 Feel free to bring snacks and beverages and pen and paper.
 Fruits, muffins, and pastries will be available along with coffee, hot water, and juices.
 Lunch is not provided.
-A microwave is available and accessible.
+A microwave, stovetop, and fridge are available and accessible.
 Chatham is only a 5-minute drive.
 No access to public transportation.

 Cell service is sometimes limited depending on your cellular carrier but Wifi is available.